 Cyprian was an abbot at the Benedictine College in Pueblo, Colorado and there is a letter from him written to his aunt, Sister Pantaleon (Margaret Bradley), on 19 April, 1916.
 You have to wonder what influence his aunt Margaret had on his decision to take holy orders.

-Trained at St Vincent’s seminary in Pennsylvania and ordained the first abbot of Holy Cross Abbey, Fremont County, Colorado on 1 July, 1911.
-The building of this abbey angered the local Ku Klux Klan who wanted a Protestant ascendancy and disliked the influx of European immigrants into the area, mainly in the mining industry.
+Cyprian was trained at St Vincent’s seminary in Pennsylvania and ordained as the first abbot of the new Holy Cross Abbey, Fremont County, Colorado on 1 July, 1911.
+The building of this abbey apparently angered the local Ku Klux Klan who wanted a Protestant ascendancy and disliked the influx of European immigrants into the area, mainly in the mining industry.

 The abbey had 90 monks at its height.
 But it ran into financial difficulties in the Depression of the 1930s and Cyprian was replaced as abbot in 1937.
 On Amazon, there is still a history of the diocese of Boise listed for sale and authored by him.
 He is buried at Fremont.